Financial-Times/o-message/README.md

 - `autoOpen`: Boolean.
 Whether to open the message automatically, defaults to `true`.
 - `messageClass`: String.
 The base class name for the component's elements, defaults to `o-message`.
 - `messageType`: String.
 The type of message that you want to initialise (e.g. alert, cookie, marketing.)
 Currently, the only available choice is `'alert'`, which is also the default value.
-- `bleed`: Boolean.
-Whether the message bleeds across the viewport, defaults to `false`,
-- `inline`: Boolean.
-Whether the message exists within another element, defaults to `false`,
+- `variant`: String.
+The message variant which allows a message to be a bleed message or an inline message.
+Defaults to `null`.
 - `parentElement`: String.
 This determines the element that the message will be appended to.
 If none is declared, it will automatically append to the body, or an element with the data attribute `data-o-component=o-message`, defaults to `null`.
 - `content`: Object.
 Holds the following values for text properties:
 	-	`additionalInfo`: String.
 More information about the message –  only applies to an `inline` message.
 Defaults to `null`